Psychology (PSYC)

 Prerequisite(s): PSYC 101

-Students will be introduced to the scientific study of human behaviors and mental processes (such as attention, memory, language,emotion and motivation), and the underlying brain mechanisms.
-Topics on basic brain anatomy and research methods will also be introduced.
+Students will be introduced to the scientific study of human behaviors and mental processes, and the underlying brain mechanisms responsible for those behaviors.
+Topics on basic brain anatomy and techniques used to study both the brain and human behavior will also be introduced.
 (YR).

 Prerequisite(s): PSYC 101